return {

 command = "setlocal filetype=markdown",

-time I create or read a file, the autocommand is run.
-There are other events
+any time I create or read a file, the autocommand is run.
+There are other

-you can use, but for the most part you’ll only need these two unless you are
+events you can use, but you’ll typically only need these two unless you are

 The second argument contains the options for the autocommand.
 In this case I am

 match.
-I specifically said “Vim regex” to excuse the goofy \*
+I specifically said “Vim regex” to excuse the goofy \*, as discussed

 in Chapter 12.